ncats/ls-vision/README.md

 # Overview

-This repository is an Angular library for data visualizations, containing reusable chart directives that can be installed in your own applications.
+[LS-Vision](https://github.com/LabShare/ls-vision) is an Angular library for data visualizations, containing reusable chart directives that can be installed in your own applications.

-Once it's cloned and installed on your local server, you can run a demo application that contains a few sample charts.
+Once this repository is cloned and installed on your local server, you can run a demo application that contains a few sample charts.

-The [LS-Vision documentation](https://github.com/LabShare/ls-vision/blob/master/docs/LsVision-UserGuide.docx) contains examples of the charts available to you.
+The [LS-Vision documentation](https://github.com/LabShare/ls-vision/blob/master/docs/LsVision-UserGuide.docx) contains many examples of the charts available to you.

 # Demo Project